 As we can see in the above description table, most of the processes can be handled by RPA well.
-Human dependency on most of the obvious jobs are reduced, leading to enhanced performance.
+Human dependency on most of the obvious jobs is reduced, leading to enhanced performance.

-RPA is an automation process employed in organisations with a complete different end-goal compared to a normal test automation.
-Both are often confused for their implementation.
+RPA is an automation process employed in organizations with a completely different end goal compared to normal test automation.
+Both are often confused about their implementation.

 Let us see the differences between them for a better understanding.